How I Built an AI Leadership Simulation Game

 The Concept

-The Board Is Watching (theboardiswatching.com) is an interactive simulation where you play the CEO of a mid-market company facing AI disruption.
+The Board Is Watching (theboardiswatching.com) is an interactive simulation where you play a leader or as a team of a mid-market company facing AI disruption.
 Every decision you make—hire, fire, invest, delay—has cascading consequences.
 The board evaluates your performance in real time.

-The game is not about getting the "right" answer.
-It is about understanding that every delay has a cost, every investment has a risk, and the board is always watching.
+The game is not about getting the "right" answer, but it certainly embeds signals of what better order of operations should be.
+Every delay has a cost, every investment has a risk, and the board is always watching.

 The Build